 - Smoked salmon; and

-- A variety of frozen food products.
+- A variety of frozen foods, including ready-to-eat chicken products

 How Does Listeria Contaminate Food?